roowahoo/Assignment-1/readme.md

 [Gnews](https://gnews.io/) was used to fetch news articles on the main page carousel.

-[ApexCharts](https://apexcharts.com/)was used to display datasets on main page.
+[ApexCharts](https://apexcharts.com/) was used to display datasets on main page.

 [Paul's Github](https://github.com/kunxin-chor?tab=repositories) was used as reference to recreate code that has been taught in class.